w3c/adapt/explainers/navigation-and-content-tools-for-agents-using-discoverable-destinations.md

 Returns: Navigation result with destination URL

 Tool: fetchContentFromDestination
-Description: Navigate to a semantic destination and retrieve page content for LLM processing
+Description: Navigate to a semantic destination and retrieve page content for LLM processing.
+Prioritises content within the <main> landmark when present, filtering out peripheral page elements.
 Parameters:
 - url (string): Base page URL containing the destination reference
 - destinationType (string): Destination type (e.g., contact, help, accessibility-statement)
-Returns: Navigation result with destination URL and extracted content for LLM analysis
+Returns: Navigation result with destination URL and extracted page content for LLM analysis

+Tool: discoverLandmarks
+Description: Discover available ARIA landmark labels on the current page.
+Only applicable in browser-based (WebMCP) deployments.
+Parameters:
+- url (string): URL of the page to discover landmarks on (typically the destination URL returned by a previous navigateToDestination call)
+Returns: List of landmark roles and their labels (e.g. [{role: "region", label: "Account Management"}, {role: "navigation", label: "Main Menu"}])

+Tool: navigateToLandmark
+Description: Navigate the user's browser to a specific labelled landmark region on the current page.
+Only applicable in browser-based (WebMCP) deployments.
+Parameters:
+- url (string): URL of the page containing the landmark
+- landmarkLabel (string): Label of the landmark region to scroll/focus to (e.g., "Account Management", "Billing Support")
+Returns: Success/failure indication and the landmark element identifier
 ```

+> **Note:** For content extraction tasks, LLMs can process full page content directly and ARIA landmarks are not essential.
+Using `<main>` to filter peripheral content is a practical optimisation that reduces noise and token cost.
+For intra-page navigation tasks (where the user wants to be *taken to* a specific section), the LLM first calls `discoverLandmarks` with the destination URL to learn what sections are available, then calls `navigateToLandmark` to scroll the user's browser to the matching labelled [ARIA landmark](https://www.w3.org/TR/wai-aria-1.2/#landmark_roles) region.

 **Usage Examples:**
-- **Direct Navigation**: `navigateToDestination` for "take me to the contact page"
+* **Inter-page Navigation**: `navigateToDestination` for "take me to the help page"
+* **Intra-page Navigation**: `navigateToDestination` to reach the help page, then `discoverLandmarks(url)` to list available sections, then `navigateToLandmark(url, "Account Management")` for "take me to account management help"
-- **Information Extraction**: `fetchContentFromDestination` for "get the customer service phone number" (LLM processes the content to extract specific information)
+* **Information Extraction**: `fetchContentFromDestination` for "what is the customer service phone number?"
+(LLM processes the returned content to extract the answer)